How to reactivate dormant customers

 There you have it.
-Follow these steps and you can reap the benefits of reactivating those customers that were once interested.
+How to reactivate dormant customers in 3 easy steps.
+Follow these and you can reap the benefits of reactivating those customers that were once interested.

 How?
 Book a demo or have a chat with one of our team to find out how Discovery can work for you.